castaneai/arena/README.md

 When it reaches 0, the RoomGroup is full and cannot be allocated there.
 However, when a room is freed by `ArenaSDK.FreeRoom`, the capacity is increased and the room can be allocated again.

+Note that capacity here is the number of rooms, not the number of players.

 ```mermaid
 sequenceDiagram
     participant Player